How do I sign up?

 No care necessary.

 What about diaper rash creams?

 - Prolonged contact with soiled diaper.
 Be sure to change your baby regularly.
-I suggest checking the diaper once per hour and changing it at least once every 2 hours — especially for newborns and young infants.
+We suggest checking the diaper once per hour and changing it at least once every 2 hours — especially for newborns and young infants.
 Poopie diapers should be changed immediately!

 - Dry skin — are you washing baby too frequently, which strips the skin of natural oils?
 Could it be the wipes you’re using?
 Wipes solution?

 - Teething or illness — if this is the cause, continue to be diligent and things will get better.

 Mother Earth Approved Diaper Rash Remedies

 We recommend a natural approach to most everything and especially for diaper area maintenance.
 There are wonderful creams and ointments on the market, and we’ve listed some below; however we’d first like for you to consider the use of grape seed oil or coconut oil and essential oils to keep your baby’s skin moisturized.